pjd8296/Previous-Year-Questions/Adobe.md

 ```
 **Soln** :- Concat s1 and s2.
 Let s=s1+s2. t=reverse of s.
 Apply LCS on s and t, which is the answer.
 All test cases passed.

-* (Need to solve) Given a string s.
+* Given a string s.
 Return substring of length 5 which occurs maximum times.
 If several of them exists, then you know what to do.
 ```
   Yes, return the lexicographically smallest one.
 5<=N<=10^6.
   Eg. s= “bbbbbaaaaabbabababa.
 So answer is “ababa”.
   Eg. s=”heisagoodboy” So answer is “agood”.
 ```

-3. **Bus Stops**
+* **Bus Stops**
 <details>
   <summary>Floyd-Warshall Approach</summary>